miguelcobain/ember-fullscreen/README.md

 ## Usage

 The fullscreen service is injected into all controllers and components.
-To access it from a controller, you can just use `this.fullscreen`.
+To access it from a controller, you can just use `this.fullscreen`:

 - `.isAvailable` - A boolean that represents whether you are allowed to enter fullscreen.